Acer cappadocicum

-Quercus salicifolia (POT grown)
+Quercus salicifolia (PLUG grown)

 Mexican willow-leaf oak

 Southern Mexico to Panama.
 A medium sized evergreen tree with willow-like leaves, without lobes or teeth.
 Grows in seasonly dry tropical biome, and at Tutira, northern Hawkes Bay.
+ONLY 10 PLANTS

 Group trees and shrubs: